the-fool/thomasruble.com/site/content/blog/dotnet-postgres-docker.md

 That's it!
 After a few minutes, you'll be able to visit the Angular app at `localhost:4200` and the REST API at `localhost:5000`.

-Read on to build this up from scratch yourself...
+Read on to see how to build this up from scratch yourself...

 ## Application structure

 We've been tasked to develop a web app for the international retail juggernaut **Gadget Depot**.
-The CTO wants a web app to display Gadget Depot's current inventory.
-Simple enough, we say, that'll be $50,000 and we'll have it done in 30 minutes.
+The CTO has 1 requirement: display Gadget Depot's current inventory.
+The budget is $50,000 -- but it needs to be done in 30 minutes.
+Good thing we're standing on the shoulders of containerized giants.
 We're going to accomplish this with a .NET Core web api, backed by PostgreSQL, and consumed with an Angular client.
 Start the timer, and let's code!

 Pick a spot in your filesystem, and make the root project directory.